A look into the life and work of Dr. Rick Chromey and the journey to GenTech

 "Rick absolutely hit a home run with [his] cultured discussion...[he] reinvigorated my passion to work with those who have made poor decisions leading to addiction, homelessness and prisons..."

-—— David Paul, counselor at Centennial Job Corps, Nampa, ID
+—— David Baumgardt, counselor at Veterans Administration hospital, Boise, ID

 "Without a doubt, Dr. Chromey is an entertaining, energetic, gifted and powerful speaker.
 His teaching style is refreshing, motivating and fun!
 He had over 100 of us on the edge of our seats wanting more for two days.
 You know he is a good speaker when people are still discussing the message, he gave three or four weeks later...I'm pleased to recommend Rick for any speaking engagement or leadership coaching role."